The Story of Walnridge Farm

 In 1974, Dr. Meirs' son, David III, returned to Walnridge after attending Delaware Valley College.
 In 1982 his second son, Richard, graduated from the Veterinary School at the University of Pennsylvania and became an associate of Walnridge Equine Clinic.
 Today Richard is the General Manager of Walnridge Farm, Inc. and the Director of Walnridge Equine Clinic P.C.

 Through the combined efforts of the Meirs family, Walnridge is now recognized throughout the Standardbred world as a pre-eminent breeding farm and an excellent veterinary facility.
-The farm presently stands two stallions Great Vintage and Sunfire Blue Chip.
+The farm presently stands four stallions Bettor's Wish, Great Vintage, Sunfire Blue Chip and Nutcracker Sweet.
 Each breeding season Walnridge cares primarily for Standardbred mares, foals and yearlings, as well as some Thoroughbred, Quarterhorse and Warmblood mares and foals.

 In 1989 the Meirs family decided to participate in New Jersey's Farmland Preservation Program and sold the development rights to Walnridge.
 This action insures that these 300 beautiful historic acres of Monmouth County will remain a part of agriculture forever.